View on phone

 - To a medium bowl, add the milk and vinegar, and mix.
 Set aside.
-You will see it starts to curdle, and by doing this we are creating vegan buttermilk.
+You will see it starts to curdle.
+This creates vegan buttermilk.

-- Returning to the medium bowl, add all the remaining wet ingredients.
-Mix together with the buttermilk.
+- Returning to the medium bowl containing the buttermilk, add all of the remaining wet ingredients.
+Mix thoroughly.

-- Add all the wet ingredients to the shallow well in dry ingredients and mix until everything is just combined, but make sure not to overmix.
+- Add all the wet ingredients to the shallow well in the dry ingredients and mix until everything is just combined, but be careful not to overmix.

 - Meanwhile, make the frosting.
-To a large bowl, add the butter, sift in the cacao powder, and add the vanilla, and mix with an electric hand mixer until smooth and creamy.
+To a large bowl, add the butter and use a electric hand mixer to beat the butter until fluffy.

-- If desired, the cakes can be levelled out with a serrated knife to create a flat surface for stacking the cakes on top of each other.
+- When the cakes are done baking, let them cool off for 10 minutes in the cake pan before transferring them to a wire rack to cool completely*.
+If desired, the cakes can be levelled out with a serrated knife to create a flat surface for stacking the cakes on top of each other.

-- Place the second cake on top and frost with the leftover frosting.
+- Spread a layer of frosting on top of the first cake.
+Place the second cake on top upside down and frost the top and sides with the leftover frosting.

-- Decorate the chocolate cake with berries of your choice and some mint leaves, and enjoy!
+- Decorate the chocolate cake with desired toppings, and enjoy!

-- * Refined coconut oil is recommended as it doesn't impart a coconut taste and scent.
+- †We do not recommend swapping out the coconut oil for other vegetable oils, as other oils will affect the final texture of the cake.
+Refined coconut oil is recommended as it doesn't impart a coconut taste and scent.
 If you don't mind the taste of coconut in your cake, unrefined coconut oil can also be used here.
-It is not recommended to substitute this for vegetable oil, however, as the hardening of coconut oil at room temperature helps retain the structure of the cake.

 - Best if this is enjoyed immediately.
 The cake can be stored in the fridge for up to 3 days.
 But among friends and family, this cake won't last very long!